BDAR

 used for other purposes – EUR 23,60 (per MWh)

-For coal, coke and lignite (per ton of product):
+For coal, coke, lignite and peat for heating (per ton of product):

 Coal: